J182Razor/PolyMathOS/README.md

    ```

 5. **Open your browser**
-   Navigate to `http://localhost:3000` to start using NeuroAscend
+   Navigate to `http://localhost:3000` to start using PolyMathOS

 ## 📖 Documentation